MrRedbloX/Weenize/doc/api/README.md

 - Path params:
     - success: "true" to only get runs which have succeedeed.
 - Response 200: list\<Runs>.
+### PUT api/admin/client
+Gets all the runs of very tasks of a client.
+- Path params:
+    - use_default_service_account: "true" to attach default service account credentials.
+- Response 201: Client.
 ## Models
 ### Task
 ```